romilbert/samformer/README.md

 The code is distributed under the MIT license.

 ## Authors
-[Romain Ilbert](https://romilbert.github.io/) designed the methodology, developed the codebase and led the experiments.
-[Ambroise Odonnat](https://ambroiseodt.github.io/) designed the methodology, developed the theory and led the writing.
-[Vasilii Feofanov](https://scholar.google.com/citations?user=UIteS6oAAAAJ&hl=en) provided the PyTorch implementation of SAMformer.
+[Romain Ilbert](https://romilbert.github.io/) led the development of SAMformer, including the model's architecture, codebase, experimental design and co-led the writing process.
+[Ambroise Odonnat](https://ambroiseodt.github.io/) contributed to the theoretical insights, and co-led the writing process.
+[Vasilii Feofanov](https://scholar.google.com/citations?user=UIteS6oAAAAJ&hl=en) provided the PyTorch implementation of the SAMformer's model.
 All authors contributed to discussions and writing.
 Correspondence to <romain.ilbert@hotmail.fr> and <ambroiseodonnattechnologie@gmail.com>.

+## Ressources

+This work was conducted on the Jean Zay supercomputer at [IDRIS](https://www.idris.fr/), with access granted under the GENCI allocation AD011013858R1-ILBERT.

 ## Acknowledgements
 We would like to express our gratitude to all the researchers and developers whose work and open-source software have contributed to the development of SAMformer.
 Special thanks to the authors of [SAM](https://openreview.net/pdf?id=6Tm1mposlrM), [TSMixer](https://openreview.net/pdf?id=wbpxTuXgm0), [RevIN](https://openreview.net/pdf?id=cGDAkQo1C0p) and $\sigma$[Reparam](https://proceedings.mlr.press/v202/zhai23a/zhai23a.pdf) for their instructive works, which have enabled our approach.
 We provide below a non-exhaustive list of GitHub repositories that helped with valuable code base and datasets: